hzqst/MetaHookSv/BulletPhysics.md

 | GoldSrc_new    (8684 ~)  | √    |
 | SvEngine       (8832 ~)  | √    |

-For GoldSrc engine: Only compatible with metahook launcher (metahook.exe) from https://github.com/hzqst/MetaHookSv, not from other source.
+For GoldSrc engine: Only compatible with MetaHookSv launcher, not from other source.

 ### Console Vars